Mac and Katie Kissoon: Early life and career

 Mac and Katie Kissoon emigrated to the United Kingdom with their family in 1962.
 Katie began recording in 1965, cutting a total of four singles under the name Peanut, and was later a member of the Rag Dolls, who had a single released in 1967 and another in 1968.
 Mac Kissoon was a member of the Marionettes in 1966 and 1967, then fronted his own band which played U.S. bases in Europe.
 Returning to the UK in 1969, he cut a solo record, "Get Down With It Satisfaction", a medley of songs by Bobby Marchan and the Rolling Stones which became a Top 30 hit in the Netherlands, reaching number 29 in February 1970.

+Mac Kissoon released the single "Get Down with It" bw "Care About You" on Young Blood 1001 in 1969.
+The single which was released in stereo format was reviewed in the 16 August issue of Record Retailer.
+Kissoon's high-pitched voice was noted as was the interesting arrangement.
+The reviewer also mentioned the bits of "Satisfaction" that were in the song and finished off with calling the song bluesy and intense but sometimes overdone.
+The single debuted at No. 13 in the Record Mirror R&B Singles chart for the week of 20 September.

 Mac recorded his 1970 solo album Souled Out (aka Sole Satisfaction) which included "Get Down With It / Satisfaction", "Baby I Love You" and "I Can Feel It".

 Mac and Katie Kissoon made their first collaborative recording covering the Lally Stott song "Chirpy Chirpy Cheep Cheep" for the UK market.
 Released July 1971, the Kissoons' version of "Chirpy Chirpy Cheep Cheep" lost out in the UK to another cover by Middle of the Road, who scored a number 1 hit in the UK Singles chart, while the Kissoons' recording stalled at number 41.
 However, a parallel release of the Kissoons' version of "Chirpy Chirpy Cheep Cheep" in the U.S. became a hit, with the single reaching number 20 on the Billboard Hot 100 in October 1971.